doersino/excessivelyadequate.com/_posts/2018-05-19-isomorphisms.md

 However, when you think of this isomorphism in visual terms, it will quickly make sense to you:

-{:refdef: style="text-align: center;"}
+{:.center}
 ![]({{ "/static/itot1.svg" | relative_url }})
-{: refdef}

-Given a two-dimensional coordinate system, we can enumerate its $$(x,y)$$ coordinates (corresponding to our `(Integer,Integer)` type) by going in a spiral from the center successively outwards, yielding natural numbers (as long as we don't get too dizzy to keep track).
+Given a two-dimensional coordinate system, we can enumerate its $$(x,y)$$ coordinates (corresponding to our `(Integer,Integer)` type) by going in a spiral from the center successively outwards, yielding natural numbers (as long as we don't get too dizzy to keep on track).
 If this mapping function is invertible, all that's left to do is to chain it together with our `iton` and `ntoi` functions, and we've got our isomorphism.

 Luckily, we don't have to descend into the depths of number theory to try and come up with a mapping function.
 The scientists we've met earlier, in a desperate ploy to redeem themselves, have already done that: the [Cantor pairing function](https://en.wikipedia.org/wiki/Pairing_function#Cantor_pairing_function)[^jpeg] is exactly what we're looking for.
 The German-language edition of Wikipedia even [gives a sample implementation](https://de.wikipedia.org/w/index.php?title=Cantorsche_Paarungsfunktion&oldid=168710663#Implementierung_der_Berechnungen_in_Java) – it's written in Java, but can trivially be <s>released from its misery</s>adapted to Haskell.